 I work with young people from 11 years of age and adults.

 - When we meet for the first time, you will have the opportunity to ask questions and determine whether you would be happy to come to me for counselling.
-For my part, I will assess if I think I can help you and for that purpose I might be taking notes.
-We will decide whether we can work together, this is very important for Person-Centred Counselling.
+For my part, I will assess if I think I can help you.
+We will decide whether we can work together, it is essential you find the right counsellor for you.

 - If we decide to work together, during the second session, we will agree on ground rules such as confidentiality and in-therapy boundaries to keep both you, the client and myself, the counsellor aware and safe.

 Training, qualifications & experience

 - 2019- Certificate for Counselling Children and Young People (11-18 years) at the University of Strathclyde.

 - Grief/Bereavement (adults) counsellor at Strathcarron Hospice.

-- Counsellor at Safe Space in Fife, supporting adult survivors of childhood sexual abuse
+- Volunteer Counsellor at Safe Space in Fife, supporting adult survivors of childhood sexual abuse- (2016-2019).

 I have attended diverse training workshops in order to develop and improve my work with clients; which means I can offer you, the client, different ways to express yourself and an open mind towards whatever you might bring to therapy.